 Uniform and Dress Requirements

-For U.S. military personnel, any duty uniform prescribed by their service is appropriate.
-For USG civilians and USG contractors, appropriate business casual office attire is appropriate.
+For U.S. military personnel, USG civilians and USG contractors, appropriate business attire is appropriate.
+Day one, dress as if you are going to meet an Ambassador at a U.S. Embassy.

 Classes and Hours